Visual Instruction Bottleneck Tuning: Method

-\paragraph{Prior distributions.} We consider two instantiations of the prior distribution for both $Z_v$ and $Z_t$: (1) a \emph{fixed} standard Gaussian $\mathcal{N}(\mathbf{0},I)$, which is input-independent and enforces strong isotropy, and (2) a \emph{learnable} Gaussian $\mathcal{N}(\mu_{\psi},\sigma^{2}_{\psi}\cdot I)$, where $\mu_{\psi}$ and $\sigma^{2}_{\psi}$ are two learnable vectors shared across samples.
+\paragraph{Prior distributions.} We consider two instantiations of the prior distribution for both $Z_v$ and $Z_t$: (1) a \emph{fixed} standard\footnote{An alternative is to use the representation statistics (mean and variance) from a pre-instruction-tune model to host informative priors similar to \texttt{mixout}~\citep{Lee2020Mixout}, which may relax the need for interpolation $(1-\alpha)z+\alpha \tilde{z}$.} Gaussian $\mathcal{N}(\mathbf{0},I)$, which is input-independent and enforces strong isotropy, and (2) a \emph{learnable} Gaussian $\mathcal{N}(\mu_{\psi},\sigma^{2}_{\psi}\cdot I)$, where $\mu_{\psi}$ and $\sigma^{2}_{\psi}$ are two learnable vectors shared across samples.
 Each prior affects the formation of representations differently---the fixed prior imposes stronger regularization and robustness, while the learnable prior introduces additional flexibility by allowing the model to adapt to the instruction tuning distribution.
 We name the former \ours (F) and the latter \ours (L), and validate them altogether for all the evaluations in Section~\ref{sec4:experiment}.

-\paragraph{Overall objective and implementation.} The first term of $\mathcal{L}_{\beta} ($Eq. \eqref{eq:ib_objective}) can be easily computed through the standard cross-entropy, and our Gaussian instantiation of posterior and priors allows us to derive closed-form expressions of KLD terms that can be computed from simple arithmetic between $\mu$ and $\sigma^{2}$ parameters (See Appendix \ref{sec:apdx:setup_vittle}).
+\paragraph{Overall objective and implementation.} The first term of $\mathcal{L}_{\beta} ($Eq. \eqref{eq:ib_objective}) can be easily computed through the standard cross-entropy, and our Gaussian instantiation of posteriors and priors allows us to derive closed-form expressions of KLD terms that can be computed from simple arithmetic between $\mu$ and $\sigma^{2}$ parameters (See Appendix \ref{sec:apdx:setup_vittle}).
 We set $\beta=\frac{0.1}{d}$ where $d$ is the hidden dimension of the MLLM, to normalize the KL regularization terms relative to the size of the latent dimension.
 The interpolation coefficient $\alpha$ in $\hat{z}=(1-\alpha)z+\alpha\tilde{z}$ increases progressively following a cosine schedule up to $0.5$.
-During inference, we consistently use an averaged representation $\hat{z} = (z + \tilde{z})/2$.
+During inference, we consistently use an averaged representation $\hat{z} = (z + \tilde{z})/2$ with a deterministic posterior representation $\tilde{z}=\mu$ rather than using a random sample.
 The target layer to apply the bottleneck module can differ between visual and textual tokens, but we set $l=24$ for both modalities among 32 layers in a 7B-size LLM, i.e., top 25\% layer, by default for simplicity (See Appendix \ref{sec:apdx:result_abl} for the ablation study).
 Figure \ref{fig:architecture} depicts the architecture overview.